kevinnowland/kevinnowland.github.io/about.md

 re-learn how to play piano (I think I'm once again about as proficient as when I quit as a middle schooler?).

-I work as a data scientist and once got a PhD in math from The Ohio State University in analytic number theory.
+I work as an ML Ops Engineer and once got a PhD in math from The Ohio State University in analytic number theory.
 As a graduate student I was lucky to have the opportunity to spend a semester in Bordeaux, France, which encouraged me to keep learning French